Code-Institute-Submissions/hardingrichard-pp5-diabetes-prediction_JanResub/README.md

 * The collection of the data
 * Data visualisation and preparation
 * Training and implementing the Machine Learning model
-* Creation and deployment of the dashboard for endpoint use
+* Planning, Creation and deployment of the dashboard for endpoint use

 The user stories which relate to the above epics can be seen below in the table along with their mapping to the Business Requirements.